lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 9: (Check completed-ballot for errors)
 (see step 7?)

-Step 10: (Encrypt the Ballot)
+Step 10: (Encrypt the completed-Ballot)
 Q: if an anonymized blockchain system is used, is there a need to encrypt the submitted ballot?

-Step 11: (Submit encrypted-ballot over network)
+Step 11: (voter Submit encrypted-ballot over network)
 Q: recommended methods?
 some kind of MFA or blockchain ledger system?